No better way to learn about your own cultural training & development roots than to immerse yourself in another

 The Jungle Called ‘Teenagedom’

-Posted by Lee-Anne Ragan | Filed under change management & wellness, Humor & comedy
+Posted by Lee-Anne Ragan | Filed under Change management & wellness, Humor & comedy

 How did I get to the middle without realizing I was on the edge?
 How did I enter this quagmire of parenting a teen without realizing what I was headed towards?
 Did I miss the signs?
 Is it like the odd time I missed using a box of hand me down clothes because my kid [...]